Frost-Protected Shallow Foundations

 - The above-grade portions of the vertical foam insulation should be protected with a durable finish material, such as Protecto Wrap, Protecto Bond, or stucco over metal or fiberglass lath.

-Because most rigid insulation is either 24 in. or 48 in. wide, it makes sense to design a frost-protected shallow foundation to be 24 in. deep at the perimeter, with 16 in. below grade and 8 in. above grade.
+Because most rigid insulation is either 24 in. wide or 48 in. wide, it makes sense to design a frost-protected shallow foundation to be 24 in. deep at the perimeter, with 16 in. below grade and 8 in. above grade.

 To calculate the necessary R-value of the foam needed for a frost-protected shallow foundation, most designers look up the air-freezing index for the area in which they are building.
 The higher the index, the colder the climate.
 Design guidelines for frost-protected shallow foundations can be found in an American Society of Civil Engineers publication, “Design and Construction of Frost-Protected Shallow Foundations” (ASCE 32-01).
 However, most residential builders will probably find it easier to follow the prescriptive requirements for these foundations in section R403.3 of the IRC, also shown here.